Fred Sullivan: Trial by Jury and death

-After the Royalty closed for the summer in June 1875, Fred Sullivan toured with Dolaro's company, performing in operettas, playing the Viceroy in La Périchole and Pomponnet in Lecocq's La fille de Madame Angot, as well as the Judge in Trial.
+After the Royalty closed for the summer in June 1875, Sullivan toured with Dolaro's company, performing in operettas, playing the Viceroy in La Périchole and Pomponnet in Lecocq's La fille de Madame Angot, as well as the Judge in Trial.
 He was back at the Royalty Theatre when it reopened for the autumn season, again playing the Judge, and continued in the role when the show opened at the Opera Comique beginning in January 1876, except when he played the role in a few matinee performances at the Gaiety Theatre.
 In March 1876, W. S. Penley replaced Sullivan as the Judge for several performances when Sullivan was too ill to play the role because of his worsening tuberculosis.
 Sullivan was, however, able to resume the role until the production closed in May.
-From May to October, Emily Soldene's company played Trial on tour with Sullivan as the Judge, but at the end of the tour his declining health forced him to retire.
+From May to October, Emily Soldene's company played Trial on tour with Sullivan as the Judge, and also as Pomponnet in La Fille de Madame Angot and Cocorico in Geneviève de Brabant.
+It was announced that he would be involved with the next Gilbert and Sullivan opera the following season, but he became ill.

 Sullivan died of liver disease and tuberculosis in Fulham, in 1877, at the age of 39.
 Arthur Sullivan's enduring song, "The Lost Chord", was composed at Fred's bedside just five days before Fred died, and it is dedicated to his memory.